STI vs. STD: What's The Difference?

 How Can I Get Tested For STI/STDs?

 The Damien Center provides free STI testing for these conditions (including HIV, syphilis, gonorrhea, chlamydia, trichomoniasis), and we welcome appointments or drop-in visits to our testing center.
-Our testing center hours are:

 What Happens After I Get Tested For STI/STDs?